 Mark J: I lived in Kabul from 2002-2004 and organized the Loya Jirgas for the Hamid Karzai government.
 We were constantly threatened, shot at regularly, mortared often and generally in danger.
 You wanna talk event management war stories????

-Have a story that can compete with these?
+Have an event management story that can compete with these?
 Share it in the comments!

 Sign up for a no-pressure demo of Hubb and never let your event's content or speakers cause a disaster again!